superfly/docs/machines/index.html.md

    for your Machine, and then fetch your container from our global registry, and build a root file system; low double digit seconds, maybe.

-2. Now that the Fly Machine exists, you can start it with a [Start Machine request](https://docs.machines.dev/swagger/index.html#/Machines/Machines_start), or with `flyctl machines start`.
+2. Now that the Fly Machine exists, you can start it with a [Start Machine request](https://docs.machines.dev/swagger/index.html#/Machines/Machines_start), or with `fly machine start`.
 We boot a VM.
 The Machine is in `started` state.
 It's running.
 You can talk to it.
 This happens fast!
 Everything's already assembled; we're just booting.
 Usually this takes _well under a second_.

 3. You're done with the Fly Machine, so you stop it with a [Stop Machine request](https://docs.machines.dev/swagger/index.html#/Machines/Machines_stop), or